hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-provision-swift-node.md

 Perform the following steps to provision Swift node:

-1. Login to seed VM
+1. Login to seed

-		#ssh root@< Seed IP address>
+		#ssh root@<Seed IP address>

 2. Copy `ee-config.json` to root home directory

 		 #cp /root/tripleo/tripleo-incubator/scripts/ee-config.json /root/overcloud-config.json

-4.Edit `overcloud-config.json` file to configure the following values as per your requirement:
+3. Edit `overcloud-config.json` file to configure the following values as per your requirement:

 	 "so_swift_storage_scale": <number of object servers> ,

 	 "so_swift_proxy_scale": <number of proxy servers> ,

-Note: While deploying scale-out proxy node so_swift_storage_scale must be set to 0 and while deploying scale-out object node so_swift_proxy_scale must be set to 0.
+**Note**: While deploying scale-out proxy node "so&#095;swift&#095;storage&#095;scale" must be set to 0 and while deploying scale-out object node "so&#095;swift&#095;proxy&#095;scale" must be set to 0.

-5.Enter the following command to source the `overcloud_config.json`  for the new values
+4.Enter the following command to source the `overcloud_config.json`  for the new values

 		#source /root/tripleo/tripleo-incubator/scripts/hp_ced_load_config.sh /root/overcloud-config.json

-6.Run the installer script to update the cloud
+5.Run the installer script to update the cloud

 		#bash -x tripleo/tripleo-incubator/scripts/hp_ced_installer.sh --update-overcloud |& tee update_cloud.log